armno/MapKit/README.md

 You can override the options by passing a suitable options object as arguments to `showMap()`

+**Heads Up!** `options` is currently required.
+You need to pass an empty object for the 3rd argument even you want to override anything.

 ```js
 var options = {
   height: 460, // height of the map (width is always full size for now)